 Title of the Module LAW OF THE SEA SPECIFIC REGIMES II Module Description The delivery of this module is important as it is closely connected to the module of introduction to the law of the sea and humanitarian law.
 This is the second module that examines the special regimes of the law of the sea.
 This module studies the peaceful uses of the sea, the legal status of the high seas and the rules regulating the exercise of the freedoms of the sea.
-In this respect the rights of navigation and overflight are discussed as is the exclusive jurisdiction of the flag State over its ships on the high seas and the exceptions to this rule.
+In this respect, the rights of navigation and overflight are discussed as is the exclusive jurisdiction of the flag State over its ships on the high seas and the exceptions to this rule.
 The module will then address the protection and preservation of the marine environment, as well as the conservation and management of the living resources of the sea.
 The module also includes a course on maritime boundary delimitation.
 The module concludes with a series of lectures on settlement of disputes.

-- The High Seas

-- Legal Status of the High Seas

-- High Seas Freedoms

-- Nationality of Ships

-- Status of Ships on the High Seas

-- Prohibition of Transport of Slaves

-- Piracy

-- o Illicit Traffic in Narcotic Drugs or Psychotropic Substances

-- Unauthorized Broadcasting

-- o Right of Visit

-- Right of Hot Pursuit

-- Submarine Cables and Pipelines

-- Fisheries

-- 1958 Geneva Convention on Fishing and the Conservation of the Living Resources of the High Seas

-- Parts V and VII of UNCLOS

-- 1993 Food and Agriculture Organization (FAO)

-Compliance Agreement

-- 1995 Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks

-- 1995 Food and Agriculture Organization (FAO) Code of Conduct for Responsible Fisheries

-- Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing, 2009

-- Genetic Resources of the Sea

-- Settlement of Disputes

-- The International Tribunal for the Law of the Sea (ITLOS)

-- The International Court of Justice (ICJ)
+Lectures The High Seas Legal Status of the High SeasHigh Seas Freedoms Nationality of Ships Status of Ships on the High Seas Prohibition of Transport of Slaves o Piracy Illicit Traffic in Narcotic Drugs or Psychotropic Substances Unauthorized Broadcasting Dight of Vioit Right of VisitRight of Hot Pursuit Right of Hot Pursuit Submarine Cables and Pipelines • Fisheries 1958 Geneva Convention on Fishing and the Conservation of the Living Resources of the High Seas Parts V and VII of UNCLOS 1993 Food and Agriculture Organization (FAO) Compliance Agreement o 1995 Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks o 1995 Food and Agriculture Organization (FAO) Code of Conduct for Responsible Fisheries o Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing, 2009 Genetic Resources of the Sea Settlement of Disputes Settlement of Disputes The International Tribunal for the Law of the Sea (ITLOS) The International Tribunal for the Law of the Sea (ITLOS) The International Court of Justice (ICJ)

-- Arbitration and Other Forms of Alternative Dispute Resolutions (ADR)

-- Maritime Boundary Delimitation
+- Arbitration and Other Forms of Alternative Dispute Resolutions (ADR) - Maritime Boundary Delimitation